mxcl/PromiseKit/_posts/2014-03-10-basic-promises.markdown

 @end
 {% endhighlight %}

-The code is ugly, error handling is tricky, the error path spreads over multiple methods and the 90% path is buried inside asynchronicity boilerplate and error handling.
-Surely there is a better way?
-Promises are a better way:
+The code is ugly, the error handling convoluted and the 90% path is buried inside asynchronicity boilerplate.
+Why have we put up with such code for so long?

+PromiseKit can transform such code:

 {% highlight objectivec %}
 #import <PromiseKit.h>